elixirbeats/abletoolz/README.md

 `-s`, `--save`
 Saves modified set in the same location as the original file.
-This only applies if you use options that actually alter the set, not just analyze plugins/samples/etc. When you use this option, as a safety precaution the original file is stored under the same directory as the original set under `set_dir/abletoolz_backup/set_name__1.als`.
-If that file exists, it will automatically create a new one `set_dir/abletoolz_backup/set_name__2.als` and keep increasing the number as files get created.
+This only applies if you use options that actually alter the set, not just analyze plugins/samples/etc. When you use this option, as a safety precaution the original file is stored under the same directory as the original set under `${CURRENT_SET_FOLDER}/abletoolz_backup/set_name__1.als`.
+If that file exists, it will automatically create a new one `${CURRENT_SET_FOLDER}/abletoolz_backup/set_name__2.als` and keep increasing the number as files get created.
 That way your previous versions are always still intact (be sure to clean this folder up if you run this a bunch of times).

-***Disclaimer*** Before using `Edit` options with save, experiment on simple sets you don't care about, then open them in ableton to make sure they load correctly and the changes are what you expect.
-Once you are confident of the options you use then edit .
+***Disclaimer*** Before using `Edit` options with save, experiment on a set you don't care about first and then open them in ableton to be sure the changes are what you expect.
 Because I understand how many hours of hard work go into set files, I've put in multiple safeguards to prevent you losing anything:
 - Original file is ALWAYS moved to the backup directory `${CURRENT_SET_FOLDER}/abletoolz_backup/` as described above, so you can always re-open that